trofi/trofi.github.io.gen/posts/276-nix-olde-find-outdated-nixos-packages.md

 ```

 Entries like `bootstrap-stage3-gcc-wrapper` are not very interesting:
-they are synthetic packages built for bootstrap and should be an alias
+they are the synthetic packages built for bootstrap and should be an alias
 to a `nixpkgs`-specific shell wrapper.
 I'll try to filter them out by
 default.